storj-archived/linksharing/README.md

 3. Create 3 TXT records with the following info.
 You will need to add the entire string (including the prefix) to your records.

-    a. `storj_grant-1` is the first half of your access grant.
+    a. `storj_grant-1` is the first part of your access grant.

     <img src="images/grant1.png" width="50%">

-    b. `storj_grant-2` is the second half of your access grant.
+    b. `storj_grant-2` is the second part of your access grant.
 The two parts don't need to be exactly 1/2 of the entire access grant.
-     We require 2 strings because of txt record length restrictions.
+     We require at least 2 strings because of txt record length restrictions.
+If your access grant is more than 450 characters long, you might need to split it into even more sections.

     <img src="images/grant2.png" width="50%">